you've strategically hit upon the logo & icon portfolio and blog of UK logo designer Graham Smith — the original Logo Smith since '86.

-This potential new client sent me some homework to absorb: examples of famous brands that have been translated to Arabic including the Arabic FedEx logo.
+This new client sent me some homework to absorb: examples of famous brands that have been translated to Arabic including the Arabic FedEx logo.

 I was also passed some interesting information on the how-to of Arabic logo translation: